quantuiti/python-quantuiti/README.md

-# python-quantuiti
+# CompuTrade

-Python package for Quantuiti
+Quantuiti is a platform designed to make automated trading easier